Gap tasks: maximising the impact of Work Groups

 Work Groups, run by Mastery Specialists, have enabled the principles and practices of mastery to spread through primary schools across the country.
 With more than 250 Work Groups (also known as Teacher Research Groups or TRGs) already up and running by 2017-18, hundreds of teachers are now meeting regularly and working collaboratively to explore teaching for mastery approaches in their own classrooms and beyond, impacting on many thousands of pupils.
 In between each Work Group meeting, participants engage in gap tasks.
 Gap tasks are classroom-based activities designed to be implemented and developed in the ‘gap’ between face-to-face Work Group meetings, which mean that teachers can explore the principles of mastery through ‘hands on’ approaches with their own classes, then discuss outcomes, successes and ideas at the next Work Group meeting.

-A recent Work Group meeting at Gorse Hill Primary School in Swindon, Wiltshire, brought together teachers from seven schools and, led by Mastery Specialist Suzanne Mathews, generated some lively discussion when feedback from the most recent gap tasks started the day…
+A recent Work Group meeting at Gorse Hill Primary School in Swindon, Wiltshire, brought together teachers from seven schools and, led by Mastery Specialist Suzanne Mathews (from Boolean Maths Hub), generated some lively discussion when feedback from the most recent gap tasks started the day…

 Gap tasks – what, why, how?